 Ramtek: A clear contention has emerged on the Ramtek constituency, which was a Congress bastion since 1957 till Sena bagged it in 1999 and lost it just once later in 2009 to Congress' Mukul Wasnik.
 Currently being represented by Krupal Tumane, who is now with Shinde, Maharashtra Youth Congress chief Kunal Raut has publicly declared his wish to contest from the seat and has also started actively campaigning for it.
 "We have been contesting this seat until the last election and have worked hard.
 This is a Congress bastion, we won't let it go," he told TV9 Marathi last week.

 The cracks in the MVA are out in the open, giving the ruling coalition in the state ammo to attack the alliance.
-CM Shinde on Tuesday took a jibe at the contrasting statements from leaders of the three parties calling the alliance "teen tigada, kaam bigada (three is a crowd).
+CM Shinde on Tuesday took a jibe at the contrasting statements from leaders of the three parties calling the alliance "teen tigada, kaam bigada (three is a crowd)."

 With many surveys pointing to advantage MVA in the 2024 Lok Sabha elections, leaders of the three parties continue to hold internal talks to decide upon the stakes with all eyes on who blinks first.

-(At The Quint, we are answerable only to our audience.
-Play an active role in shaping our journalism by becoming a member.
-Because the truth is worth it.)
+(At The Quint, we question everything.
+Play an active role in shaping our journalism by becoming a member today.)